 Appropriate pedestrian facilities and safety treatments ensure that urban streets provide adequate comfort and accessibility for all users.
-The type of facility and/ or treatment that may be constructed in a specific area depends on a number of factors, including roadway configuration, vehicular traffic levels, available right of way, existing safety concerns, and project budget.
+The type of facility and/or treatment that may be constructed in a specific area depends on a number of factors, including roadway configuration, vehicular traffic levels, available right of way, existing safety concerns, and project budget.

 Pedestrian facilities are now typically built along new roadways within the region.
 In the past, however, many roads were constructed without pedestrian facilities.
 The Pedestrian Facilities Toolbox can be used when attempting to retrofit facilities on corridors lacking facilities or in areas with safely concerns as well as when constructing new roadways.
 The Pedestrian Facilities Toolbox describes the different types of pedestrian facilities, articulates their benefits, and describes generally when to use the facilities.
-The Toolbox is a meant to be a quick guide and project level analysis is required to determine the feasibility and appropriateness of a specific facility given the physical characteristics of the project area.
+Project level analysis is required to determine the feasibility and appropriateness of a specific facility given the physical characteristics of the project area.

 There are a number of excellent resources available that provide more detailed guidance on the planning and design of pedestrian facilities.
-These include AASHTO Guide for the Planning, Design, and Operation of Pedestrian Facilities (2004), WisDOT Guide to Pedestrian Best Practices (2010), NACTO Urban Street Design Guide (2013), ITE Designing Walkable Urban Thoroughfares (2010), FHWA Manual on Uniform Traffic Control Devices (MUTCD), and the U.S. Access Board Proposed Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way (2011).
-FHWA issued a memorandum in 2013 expressing support for taking a flexible approach to pedestrian and bicycle facility design, citing the NACTO and ITE guides, which build upon the flexibilities provided in the AASHTO guides.
+These include Guide for the Planning, Design, and Operation of Pedestrian Facilities (AASHTO, 2010), Guide to Pedestrian Best Practices (WisDOT, 2010), Urban Street Design Guide (NACTO, 2013), Designing Streets for Kids (NACTO, 2020), Designing Walkable Urban Thoroughfares (ITE, 2010), Manual on Uniform Traffic Control Devices (FHWA), Small Town and Rural Multimodal Networks (FHWA, 2016), Planning and Design for Alterations (US Access Board 2007) Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way (US Access Board, 2011), Designing for All Ages and Abilities: Contextual Guidance for High-Comfort Bicycle Facilities (NACTO, 2017), Don't Give Up at the Intersection (NACTO, 2019), and Noteworthy Local Policies that Support Safe and Complete